 - 1 egg

-- 1 tsp vanilla extract (where to buy vanilla extract)
+- 1 tsp vanilla extract (where to buy vanilla extract, how to make vanilla extract)

 - 1/4 tsp sea salt (where to buy sea salt)